mc2-project/secure-xgboost/README.md

     git clone https://github.com/mc2-project/secure-xgboost.git
     ```

 5. Before building, you may choose to configure the [build parameters](https://mc2-project.github.io/secure-xgboost/build.html#building-the-targets) in `CMakeLists.txt`, e.g., whether to perform training and inference obliviously.
-In particular, if running Secure XGBoost on a machine without enclave support, you'll have to set the `SIMULATE` parameter to `ON`.
+In particular, if running Secure XGBoost on a machine without enclave support, you'll have to set the `OE_DEBUG` parameter to `1` and the `SIMULATE` parameter to `ON`.

 6. Build Secure XGBoost and install the Python package.